Do Go On - 360 - Alan Turing & The Enigma

 Oh, that's a bit dodgy, isn't it?

-You're like, oh, we know your ship's about to get blown up
+You're like, oh, we know your ship's about to get blown up,

-but we can't move you.
+We can't move you.

-Or you had to make decisions about which things you could intercept
+Because if you suddenly, or you had to make decisions about which things you could intercept

-and which you couldn't because, yeah, if all of a sudden
+and which you couldn't because, yeah,

-every single thing that Germany's planning on doing,
+if all of a sudden, every single thing that Germany's planning on doing,

-or that everybody in that town has evacuated or whatever,
+everybody in that town has evacuated or whatever,

 And then they change their...